Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/07-Intro-to-Backend/Readme.md

 1. Add a new route called my_page and return some text.
 2. Use Paw or Postman to perform a get request to a "/pets" routes and return a list of your favorite pets in JSON format.
-3. Add a new route handler that receives POST requests to the route `/pets` with JSON data in the body and returns that JSON data unmodified in the response body.
+3. Add a new route handler that receives POST requests to the route `/pets` with JSON data in the body(an array of pet objects) and returns that JSON data unmodified in the response body.
 Test the `/pets` route using Paw, Curl, Postman, or another tool to make HTTP POST requests to ensure it responds correctly with the same data given in the request.

+Eg array of pets
+[
+    {
+        'name': 'Charlie',
+        'color': 'Brown'
+    },
+    {
+        'name': 'Bingo',
+        'color': 'Blue'
+    }

+]